tuhindas56/top-todo-list/README.md

 # top-todo-list

-A todo list app built as part of <a href="https://www.theodinproject.com/lessons/node-path-javascript-todo-list">The Odin Project curriculum</a>.
+A todo list app built as part of [The Odin Project curriculum](https://www.theodinproject.com/lessons/node-path-javascript-todo-list)

 ## Setup